 EE students must complete 5 core courses; 10 math, science, and communication courses; 6 required electrical engineering program courses; 5–6 interest courses; one depth elective; one breadth elective; 6–7 approved focus area (FA) courses; 5 general education courses (GEC); and a two-semester capstone design sequence.

-The electrical engineering major requires the following course work.
+The electrical engineering major requires the following coursework.

 Core Engineering Courses